victorjulyin/DE-101/Apache Airflow/M2_airflow_introduction/README.md

 **Dependency samples**

+    # It is better to specify a dependency after a operator

     * t1 >> t2             # t2 will be executed only after t1
     * t1 >> [t2, t3]       # after t1 execution => t2 and t3 will be executed in parallel
     * [t1, t2] >> [t3, t4] # can not use